-When most of us think of a bowl of soup, we picture it steaming.
+When most of us think of a bowl of soup, we picture it steaming hot.
 It's the type of meal that exudes a certain coziness, where blankets and a fire seem like the natural next steps.
 But no one wants blankets and a fire during the summer, even if we still crave a hearty helping of soup.
-So turn down the temperature.
+So turn down the temperature with the likes of chilled soup instead.

 Green Garbanzo and Leek Soup

-Cold Hard Facts: This chilled soup from Love and Lemons may have a beautiful shade of green, but its ingredients are what really caught our eye.
-Leeks, shallots, and garlic cloves mix with splashes of honey and champagne to make for a dish that tastes as decadent as it looks.
+Why We Love It: This chilled soup from Love & Lemons may have a beautiful shade of green, but its ingredients are what really caught our eye.
+Leeks, shallots, and garlic cloves mix with splashes of honey and Champagne vinegar to make for a dish that tastes as decadent as it looks.

-Keep Your Cool: "It's important to add the herbs when cooled, you don't want to cook them in this soup," Jeanine says.
+Pro Tip: "It's important to add the herbs when cooled, you don't want to cook them in this soup," Jeanine Donofrio of Love & Lemons, says.
 "They'll be more vibrant here if they're pureed in their raw form."

-Keep Your Cool: "Classic gazpacho can run the gamut from smooth-as-silk-where's-the-straw to bring-on-the-chips-and-pass-the-tequila-let's-eat-chunky-salsa," Heidi says.
+Pro Tip: "Classic gazpacho can run the gamut from smooth-as-silk-where's-the-straw to bring-on-the-chips-and-pass-the-tequila-let's-eat-chunky-salsa," Heidi from Foodie Crush, says.
 "I prefer mine well blended but with a bite, with just enough chunk to make me feel like I'm eating something instead of sipping."

 Chilled Corn and Crab Soup